Best Stuffed Burgers Recipes In One Place

 While your patties firm up, take the opportunity to light the grill.
 Burgers cook best over a high flame, but you should also remember to leave a space for low or indirect heat where you can toast your buns, onions, or other foods that might easily burn.
 By the time your burgers have finished chilling, your grill should be plenty hot

-Step 5: Grill the Burgers
+Step 5: Grill the Beef Burgers

 Unlike other meats, it's actually better to cook most burgers when they're on the colder side.
 This is especially true for stuffed burgers, where structure is the only thing standing between a delicious meal and a terrible mess.

-Season both sides of your burgers with salt and pepper, then press a divot into the centers and get ready to grill.
+Season both sides of your beef burgers with salt and black pepper, then press a divot into the centers and get ready to grill.
 Place the burgers over direct heat and do not move them.
 Stuffed burgers are likely to be more fragile than normal burgers, so excessively flipping or moving them around increases the likelihood that they're fall apart at some point.
 It also interferes with their ability to develop a thick crust and good grill marks.

 When the edges of the patties begin to brown, flip them only once and leave them be.
-You can also toast your buns at this stage, buttering or oiling both sides and placing them on low heat for 30 seconds on both the tops and bottoms.
+You can also toast your buns at this stage, buttering or oiling both sides and placing them on low heat to medium heat for 30 seconds on both the tops and bottoms.
 After a few more minutes, you can begin checking your burger for doneness.

 Insert the thermometer into the side while trying to avoid the filling.
 Burgers are suggested to be cooked to an internal temperature of 165 degrees Fahrenheit, which is likely a good idea when it comes to stuffed burgers that contain filling exposed to raw meat.
 Cook burgers like these underdone at your own risk.